BENftSERA/FB-stream-with-FFMPEG/README.md

 How to run? $node FBLIVE

-paste FTMP DAN STREAMKEY SEKALIGUS NO SPASI
+paste RTMP DAN STREAMKEY SEKALIGUS NO SPASI